 Ijjad - conversion-focused Next.js and MVPs

 Here's the honest pitch.
-Ijjad builds Next.js websites and MVPs for SMEs and founders across Jordan, Saudi Arabia, and the rest of the GCC.
+Ijjad builds Next.js websites, MVPs, and enterprise platforms across Jordan, Saudi Arabia, and the rest of the GCC.
 Not Drupal.
 Not broad IT.
 Not a WordPress retainer.
-One thing: revenue-generating websites that are engineered for conversion, built in weeks not quarters, and handed over with full repo access.
+One discipline: revenue-generating digital products engineered for conversion - from fast 2-week SME sites to multi-ministry government rollouts.
+Always handed over with full repo access.

 That positioning is deliberate.
-Saudi Arabia's digital economy reached SAR 495 billion in 2024 according to the Saudi Gazette (2025), and the Vision 2030 push means there are a lot of founders shipping MVPs and a lot of SMEs that need their sites to actually convert.
+Saudi Arabia's digital economy reached strong growth in 2024 according to the Saudi Gazette (2025), and the Vision 2030 push means there are a lot of founders shipping MVPs and a lot of SMEs that need their sites to actually convert.
 That's the lane.

 Where Ijjad wins: